Siribhachudabhorn: Early life

 Princess Siribha Chudabhorn was born on 8 October 1982 at Chitralada Royal Villa in Bangkok.
 She is eldest daughter of Princess Chulabhorn of Thailand and her husband Virayudh Tishyasarin.
 She has an only sister, Princess Aditayadorn Kitikhun.
 In 1997, she met Damon Albarn at a Blur concert in Bangkok.
 That meeting later inspired the song "Baby Queen" from the 2023 album Cracker Island by the Albarn-fronted virtual band Gorillaz.

 Education

+Princess Siribha Chudabhorn studied from kindergarten levels to grade 4 at Chitralada School.
+Then, she moved to Maryland with her parents.
+In the USA, she started studying from grade 5 to grade 8 at Holton-Arms School, grade 8 at Herbert Hoover Middle School, and grades 9-11 at Walter Johnson High School.
+Later, she returned to Thailand and continued her studies in grades 11-12 at Chitralada School.

-Princess Siribha Chudabhorn received a bachelor's degree in Visual Arts and a master's degree in Thai Arts from the Faculty of Painting, Sculpture and Graphic Arts, Silpakorn University.
+She received a bachelor's degree in Visual Arts (2nd class honor) and a master's degree in Thai Arts from the Faculty of Painting, Sculpture and Graphic Arts, Silpakorn University.

 Career

-Princess Siribha Chudabhorn is the president of Siribha Chudabhorn Volunteer Aviation Agency, specialising in conservation and evacuation, volunteering to help citizens in need from the problems of drought, flood, etc.
+Princess Siribha Chudabhorn is the president of Siribhachudabhorn Volunteer Aviation Agency, specialising in conservation and evacuation, volunteering to help citizens in need from the problems of drought, flood, etc.